-27. Will documentation and travel time continue to be reimbursed?
+23. Will documentation and travel time continue to be reimbursed?

 At least through FY23-24, ACBH will continue to reimburse providers separately for documentation and travel time.
-To do so, providers will,
+See Transition to CPT Code training on the QA Training page for more information regarding documenting these services.